 - Christchurch to Dubai via Sydney

-Every flight originating from New Zealand to Dubai is operated by an Emirates A380 which features Economy, Business and First Class cabins.
+With the exception of flights via Bali, all flights originating from New Zealand to Dubai are operated by an Emirates A380 which features Economy, Business and First Class cabins.
 Note that some Emirates A380 flights in other regions can sometimes operate a configuration without a First Class cabin.

 Emirates First and Business Class products

 Emirates First Class is one of the best in the world and there isn’t much difference between the actual seat on the Airbus A380 and Boeing 777 but the latter does lack an onboard shower and bar.

 The tradeoff is that there are only eight First Class seats on the 777 compared to almost double that (14) on the A380, so you may receive more attentive service on the older aircraft.